 Angela Packer McGhie, CG®, FUGA

-Angela Packer McGhie, CG®, FUGA, is passionate about genealogy education.
-She serves as a trustee for the Board for Certification of Genealogists and the BCG Education Fund.
-She coordinates courses at national genealogical institutes and is a popular conference presenter.
-Angela was the Education Director for NGS for five years and has published articles in the APG Quarterly, Crossroads Magazine, and the NGS Magazine.
-In January 2021, she was honored as a Fellow of the Utah Genealogical Association.
+Angela Packer McGhie, CG®, FUGA, is a respected genealogy educator who serves as president of the Board for Certification of Genealogists.
+She coordinates multiple courses at genealogical institutes and speaks at national conferences.
+Angela has previously served as the Education Director for the National Genealogical Society, trustee of the BCG Education Fund, and administrator of the ProGen Study Program.
+Her articles have appeared in NGS Magazine, APG Quarterly, and Crossroads Magazine, and in 2021, she was honored as a Fellow of the Utah Genealogical Association.

 Angela's Upcoming Live Webinars (2)